IBS Yellow Stool: Is It A Normal Or A Bad Sign?

 The good Fats (Unsaturated fats): these fats are actually protective for your body as they can improve your heart health and reduce inflammation in the body.

 Unsaturated fats are present in:

 They are good for you and can improve your heart health!

 An especially important type of unsaturated fat is Omega-3 Fatty Acids.
 These work within your body to potentially reduce inflammation, and although it isn’t considered an effective remedy for IBS, they may help to improve digestive health.

-These good fats should not be reduced. and also, the saturated (bad) fats have some benefit and you should stop eating them completely.
+These good fats should not be reduced. and also, saturated (bad) fats have some benefits and you should stop eating them completely.

 3. You may have Giardia infection which causes yellow stool with IBS.

 Giardiasis is an infection of the intestinal tract by a microscopic parasite called Giardia. it is acquired by ingesting contaminated food or water.